 [Added 2/13/11 and 2/18/11: I now have the book under review below, and it has an epigraph from Reinhold Niebuhr.
-The use of "evil" or "darkness" or "the Shadow" as a fundamental component of human personality is a notion from religion (they also cite Jung) that strongly affected the corporatist liberal social psychologists tracked on this website.
-It tended to erase material motives for destructive behavior and "prejudice", attributing such conduct as the projection of inner evil onto "the Other."
+The use of “evil” or “darkness” or “the Shadow” as a fundamental component of human personality is a notion from Manichaean religion (they also cite Jung) that strongly affected the corporatist liberal social psychologists tracked on this website.
+It tended to erase material motives for destructive behavior and “prejudice”, attributing such conduct as the projection of inner evil onto “the Other.”
 Moreover, the book (The Problem of Evil: Slavery, Freedom, and the Ambiguities of American Reform) is dedicated to David Brion Davis, who, following Niebuhr, forthrightly has declared that it is the task of the historian to moralize about the American past.
 Furthermore, the editors (Steven Mintz and John Stauffer) say we not only confront our past, but we must overcome it.
 Given the approval of D.B.
-Davis to massive government programs, I must assume that a form of reparations are intended, and that this remedy is intrinsic to the social democratic teaching of American history and a sop to black nationalists.
+Davis to massive government programs, I must assume that a form of reparations is intended, and that this remedy is intrinsic to the social democratic teaching of American history and a sop to black nationalists.
 Added 2-16-11: In his polemic Moralists and Modernizers, Steven Mintz delineates two trajectories for antebellum reform movements.
-One trend encompasses the moralizing abolitionists and leads to the compassionate 20th century welfare state; the other moralizers/modernizers are associated with laissez-faire capitalism and the Christian right.
+One trend encompasses the moralizing abolitionists and leads to the compassionate 20th century welfare state (presumably reducing “income inequality”); the other moralizers/modernizers are associated with laissez-faire capitalism and the Christian Right (hard-hearted Social Darwinists).
 Published by Johns Hopkins Press in 1995, the book is an intervention in the culture wars.
 I do not question the sincerity or remarkable accomplishments of these historians, but rather their implied acquiescence to the more extreme claims of the civil rights movement (in its black nationalist phase).]

 [This blog is not about the Civil War or its causes, but about the hijacking of American history by some leftists, who write like the militant black nationalists I encountered at Pacifica Radio, and that David Horowitz described at length in his Hating Whitey.
-2011 will see a huge upsurge in articles about whether that conflict could have been prevented by better statesmanship, the causes and objectives of the war, what exactly happened in the war, and what was the course of Reconstruction.
+2011 could see a huge upsurge in articles about whether that conflict could have been prevented by better statesmanship, the causes and objectives of the war, what exactly happened in the war, and what was the course of Reconstruction.
 I have already written a research paper on Reconstruction and its interpretation by Herman Melville in his poem on Robert E. Lee.
-The link is here: http://clarespark.com/2008/05/03/margoth-vs-robert-e-lee/.]
+The link is here: https://clarespark.com/2008/05/03/margoth-vs-robert-e-lee/.]

 Here are two paragraphs from a book review by Miami University history assistant visiting professor Oleta Prinsloo, and posted on the NEH-funded Humanities-Net websites: “H-Civil War” and “H-Slavery.”
 They are remarkable for their Doublespeak and unblushing partisanship.
 For while erasing historicism, they pretend to present examples of the historian’s craft.
 Instead of depicting the past as best they can using available sources, they proudly claim the role of activist scholars, specifically they aim to undermine the “conservative” idea of American exceptionalism.
 Here are two paragraphs from the review: